 In short, the main change is that it now takes longer to go from permanent residency to citizenship.

 If you hold a Golden Visa, your residency rights stay the same.
-The recent changes only affect the rules for getting Portuguese citizenship, not the laws that cover residence permits.
+The 2026 law only affects the rules for getting Portuguese citizenship, not the laws that cover residence permits.

 The Golden Visa program is still in place.
 You can keep renewing your residence permit, meet the stay requirements, travel in the Schengen Area, and bring family members under the same rules as before.
-The same goes for D7 and other D-Visa holders.
+The same applies to D7 Visa and other D-Visa holders.
 There are no plans to remove or limit these residency options.

 Why choose Global Citizen Solutions for your Immigration Visa?